ray-project/ray/doc/source/rllib/key-concepts.rst

 :py:class:`~ray.rllib.algorithms.algorithm.Algorithm` also subclasses from the :ref:`Tune Trainable API <tune-60-seconds>`
 for easy experiment management and hyperparameter tuning.

-You have two ways to interact with an :py:class:`~ray.rllib.algorithms.algorithm.Algorithm`.
+You have two ways to interact with and run an :py:class:`~ray.rllib.algorithms.algorithm.Algorithm`.

-- You can create and train an instance of it directly through the Python API.
+- You can create and manage an instance of it directly through the Python API.
-- You can use Ray Tune to more easily tune the hyperparameters for the particular problem you are trying to optimize.
+- You can use Ray Tune to more easily tune the hyperparameters for a particular problem.

 The following example shows these equivalent ways of interacting with the ``PPO`` ("Proximal Policy Optimization") algorithm of RLlib: